hana-dampf/hana-dampf.github.io/_posts/2019-06-30-SSC_Poster.md

 categories: [Survey Data, SSC Case Contest, Categorical Analysis]
 ---

 This poster was a winning presentation at the SSC Case Contest 2019.
-My role in this project was data cleaning, verifying the validity of adjusted regression estimate methods, and a partial role in coding the regression analysis and preparing graphics and the poster, in addition to helping prepare the presentation that was delivered by group member Christina Zhou.
+My role in this project was data cleaning, verifying the validity of adjusted regression estimate methods, and a partial role in coding the regression analysis, preparing graphics and the poster, in addition to research for the presentation that was delivered by group member Christina Zhou.

 ![Poster](/images/poster final6_CZ_SP.png)